Database Explorer

 Selection::update (iterable $data): int

-Updates rows in a table based on a specified filter.
-Returns the number of rows actually modified.
+Updates rows in the table according to the specified filter.
+Returns the number of actually modified rows.

-The columns to be updated are passed as an associative array or iterable object (such as ArrayHash
+Pass the columns to be changed as an associative array or iterable object (like ArrayHash

-used in forms), where the keys match the column names in the table:
+used in forms), where keys correspond to column names in the table:

 $affected = $explorer->table('users')